 *If you wish to book a field trip for a private homeschool group, please choose a topic and make a booking request under the “School Field Trips” tab above.

-2023 Fall Homeschool Series
+Fall 2025 Homeschool Series

 Blandford runs a 3-part Homeschool series every spring and fall.
 Homeschool field trips at Blandford immerse students in nature while engaging their curiosity and connection to the natural world!
 All of our programs are taught by our highly-experienced and educated staff and are designed with modern science education standards in mind.